Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 Changes to Privacy Notices

 The CPRA also has additional requirements for Privacy Notices.
-Starting from January 2023, organizations will be required to modify their privacy notices to include three additional categories of disclosure such as:
+Starting from January 2023, organizations are required to modify their privacy notices to include three additional categories of disclosure such as:

 • Disclose whether they share personal information about consumers along with details (the categories of PI shared and with whom).